MQCybersec/mqcybersec-website/src/content/writeups/24-htbuni-signalingvictorious.md

 Dumping the memory of Signal.exe's parent process, you can then search for "SQLite 3 database" header, and find encryption key in hex!

+> You can also still do it with MemProcFS but it removes the `lsass.exe`, so you need to patch it out in `vmm.dll` so it dumps it. then you can utilise `mimikatz` and do the rest.

 Note: You could also do this properly by extracting DPAPI keys from memory and using to decrypt masterkey in `%APPDATA%\Microsoft\Protect` and using that decrypt the key from `config.json`.

 Open the database using SQLCipher with that key and view the messages table for the username and password of the Docker instance (connect according to instructions in readme.txt)